Sairam-K26/Langchain/README.md

 PromptTemplates help with exactly this!
 They bundle up all the logic for going from user input into a fully formatted prompt

+Output parsers
+OutputParsers convert the raw output of an LLM into a format that can be used downstream.
+There are few main type of OutputParsers, including:

+Convert text from LLM -> structured information (e.g. JSON)

+Convert a ChatMessage into just a string

+Convert the extra information returned from a call besides the message (like OpenAI function invocation) into a string.